Skip to content

 Key Takeaways

 You must ensure you know your repair obligations in your commercial lease.
-Most commercial leases are fully repairing and insuring leases, which means you are reasonable for all repairs, including the cost and insurance.
+Most commercial leases are fully repairing and insuring leases, which means you are responsible for all repairs, including the cost and insurance.
 Repairs are often substantial repairs and can require you to bring the property to that standard at the outset of your lease.
 You can have a less onerous repair obligation for your lease, which is where the property is in poor condition when you take it, or perhaps because it is a short-term lease.

 Frequently Asked Questions